 Tantra or Vajrayana is one of the most extraordinary aspects of Buddhism that emerged in India and became shaped and developed in its transmission through Nepal and into Tibet.
 Today this tradition is accessible to Westerners as Tibetan masters come to the West to teach.
 Many people are attracted to tantric practice but are not always able to make a deep connection partly because of its complexity and also because of the business of Western life.
 We may gain lots of intellectual knowledge about tantra but not know how to enable this to really touch and transform us.
 We need to practice in a way that addresses our particular psychological nature and difficulties.
 If we do not we may create a veneer of spiritual practice over hidden unresolved psychological problems.
 When practiced as a way of embodied meditation this need not happen, but that requires skilful guidance.
 Tantra is a rich and creative process that can touch us very deeply but to do so in must genuinely become our experience.
 We need to taste the essence of how tantra transforms us.

-During the course there will be a gradual introduction to the primary deity practices of Kriya tantra and to some of the foundations for the practice of Higher tantra.
-Each retreat will build upon the experience of the retreat before to gradually enable a taste of how tantra works.
-As the course progresses participants will be supported to establish an on-going meditation practice, and learn the processes of making offerings and other rituals.
-This program will be like an apprenticeship and will be basis for practice of the ngon dro as well as many aspects of of Higher Tantra.
+During the series there will be a gradual introduction to the primary deity practices of Kriya tantra and to some of the foundations for the practice of Higher tantra.
+Each module builds upon the experience of the module before to gradually enable a taste of how tantra works.
+Participants are encouraged to establish an on-going meditation practice, to integrate the module content in between modules.

 Participants will be asked to commit to the entire series.